openebs-archive/openebs-docs/docs/prometheus.md

-Launch Grafana using Node External IP of with corresponding nodeport of **prometheus-grafana** service
+Launch Grafana using Node External IP of with corresponding NodePort of **prometheus-grafana** service

 http://<any_node_external-ip>:<Grafana_SVC_NodePort>